BioSTEAMDevelopmentGroup/biosteam/README.rst

 What is BioSTEAM?
 -----------------

-BioSTEAM is a fast and flexible package for the design, simulation, and techno-economic analysis of biorefineries under uncertainty [1]_.
+BioSTEAM is a fast and flexible package for the design, simulation, techno-economic analysis, and life cycle assessment of biorefineries under uncertainty [1]_.
 BioSTEAM is built to streamline and automate early-stage technology evaluations and to enable rigorous sensitivity and uncertainty analyses.
 Complete biorefinery configurations are available at the `Bioindustrial-Park